 Indianapolis is taking on a Better Block and our team was able to meet with local sponsors and supporters for a workshop and community walk of the proposed area.
 Check out what they had to say about the project and the word cloud is “feelings” created by participants at the close of the workshop.
 My favorite was DEPUTIZED.
-I think everyone that hears the better block message is deputized and has a duty to better their city in days, not years!

 “The hope for all these projects is that eventually it will become permanent, but instead of sinking all this investment into it and all this money and dollars into it, you can temporarily envision what it will look like and you can see the downsides to things and you can actually change things,” said Tom Streit, Big Car Director of Neighborhood Happiness.

 Coverage of the Englewood Better Block workshop can be found here.